lockevod/Karoo-KActions/README.md

 3. **Customize messages**:
    - Personalize messages for each type of event.
-   - You can fill Custom Messages also, this is for sending custom messages directly from your ride when you want.
-You can also select distance option and the message will include remaining distance (if you've loaded a route)
+   - You can fill Custom Message also, this is for sending custom messages directly from your ride when you want.
+If you insert/write #dist# in your text, this will be substitute for remaining distance (you need to have a route selected also)

 4. **Select actions**:
     - Start, stop or both.